 If your strategy is “land and expand” (that is, to win a new customer and steadily increase the amount of revenue they bring in), you’ll want to calculate LTV using net churn.
 This approach:

-• Incorporates the expected cash contribution over the customer relationship
+- Incorporates the expected cash contribution over customer relationships

-How to use net churn to calculate LTV:
+How to use net churn to calculate lifetime value:

 LTV = (Annual Contract Value x Gross Margin) / (1 - Net $ Renewal Rate)